sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 </head>
     {% endhighlight %}

-In conclusion, while inline and internal CSS are quick and easy to implement, it is best practice to use external CSS in web development for maintainability and organization of code.
+In conclusion, while inline and internal CSS are quick and easy to implement, it is best practice to use external CSS in web development for the maintainability and organization of code.

 ## Applying CSS Principles to Create a Website Style